 What we thought of the Acer Swift 3:

-Who said performance has to cost the earth?
+Who said performance has to cost you?
 The Acer Swift 3 lives up to its range’s name with a host of powerful hardware inside its compact chassis.
 Our review unit cost just $680 and yet packed an Intel Core i5-8250U CPU, 8GB of RAM, and a 256GB PCIe storage drive.
 The processor and RAM are quick, but the SSD storage was impressively fast considering the overall price of the system, making sure that file transfers and boot times were nippy.

 The overall look of the Swift 3 is a little dated, but if you were a big fan of the high-fashion laptops from a few years ago, that’s not going to phase you.
 There are ports galore, including three USB-A ports, a USB-C connector, and an HDMI output, alongside the usual microphone/headphone hack and an SD card reader.

 The 1080p display looks crisp and clear in the 14-inch form factor, although its contrast and color accuracy leaves something to be desired.

 The real heart of this machine though is its speed.
 With a solid processor and memory, it can keep pace with much more expensive systems, like our favorite 13-inch laptop, the Dell XPS 13.
 It’s a fantastic productivity machine that won’t cost you an arm and a leg.